phac-nml/beave/README.md

 ### match

-The `match` utility may be used to compute pairwise distances between a group of query samples against a group of reference samples.
-The parameters for running `match` are described below:
+Computes pairwise distances between a group of query samples and a group of reference samples.
+When running `match`, the query and reference profiles will be merged by the program.
+If duplicate ID's are detected an error will be raised by the program.

 ```Bash
 >>> beave match --help